 In general start by fitting the resistors, then capacitors, then IC's and connectors followed by the MOSFET's but have a look at the notes for specific information.
 The components list gives all of the components.
 Use the resistor colour band chart later in this manual to determine the values of the resistors.
-You can also check the resistor value by using the multi-meter set to its ohms/resistance setting.
+You can also check the resistor value by using the multi-meter set to its ohms/resistance setting, this is worthwhile to check that the colour bands have been read correctly.
 You can build a basic unit by not fitting some of the components.
 See the information below for components that can be left out in this case.